0racle/raku-Inline-J/README.md

 ## Inline::J::Noun

 An `Inline::J::Noun` (`IJN`) object references a noun in J. The `gist` of this object is the J representation of this noun.

-NOTE: The J noun will be erased and it's storage freed when the Raku variable is destroyed by the GC.

 **EXPERIMENTAL:** Currently, an `IJN` stringifies to it's name.
 This allows them to be interpolated into J expressions.